hatemr/academic-kickstart/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Data scientist interested in machine learning and Natural Language Processing.
+bio: Data scientist interested in machine learning and natural language processing.

 interests:
 - Machine Learning